 In a major key the goal of a chord progression is the I chord, the “home” chord of the key.
 In the key of C major the I chord is C or C major.
 The strongest move to the I chord is using the V chord, G or the bVII chord Bb.

-Download this lesson's PDF file for the latest, complete, and most up-to-date version of the lesson.
+Download the PDF file for the latest, complete, and most up-to-date version.
 As well as additional information not presented on-line.

 Related Lessons

-Related Lessons for Common Chord Progressions.
+Related Lessons for Common Chord Progressions

-Common Chord Progressions for the Key of C Major • Updated: 25 Feb 2013
+Common Chord Progressions for the Key of C Major

 Sometimes called the “learning key”, the key of C Major is one of the easiest keys to memorize and begin using.
 C major (often just C or key of C) is a musical major scale based on C, with pitches C D E F G A B C. Its key signature has no flats or sharps.
 Its relative minor is A minor A B C D E F G A B.

-Related Books
+Related Books & Charts

-Related Books for Common Chord Progressions.
+Related Books for Common Chord Progressions

 A Guide to Advanced Ukulele Chords - Volume I

-Updated: Feb 13, 2020
+Updated: 13 Feb 2020

 Beyond learning basic Ukulele chords, most players struggle with advanced chords.
 Commonly called "jazz" chords, these more sophisticated voicings find a wide use in all forms of music.
 A Guide to Advanced Chords for Ukulele - presents a highly organized and efficient approach to the mysterious subject of advanced chords.
 Chord dictionaries are not the answer.